 WASHINGTON & LEE UNIVERSITY - COLONNADE

-Imbued with the history of our nation, Washington and Lee University's Colonnade is a time-honored example of Roman Revival Architecture as interpreted by the original builder-architect, John Jordan, who brought this design style to the area.
+Imbued with the history of our nation, Washington and Lee University's Colonnade is a time-honored example of Neoclassical Revival Architecture.

-Today, the campus, and the Colonnade specifically, is undergoing a multi-phased, meticulous preservation of the historical building facades, rehabilitation of interior features, and overall infrastructure installations and upgrades.
+The W&L campus, and the Colonnade specifically, underwent a multi-phased, meticulous preservation of the historical building facades, rehabilitation of interior features, and overall infrastructure installations and upgrades.
 Encompassing five buildings – Newcomb, Payne, Washington, Robinson and Tucker Halls – the Colonnade is the heart of Washington and Lee's campus.
 By preserving the original details that make it stunningly unique and undergoing the renovations necessary to provide students with a 21st century educational experience, Washington and Lee University has been successful in honoring the traditions of its past while fully embracing the promise of its future.

 Architects: Glave and Holmes Associates | Owner: Washington and Lee University | Location: Lexington, VA